jellyfin-archive/jellyfin-docs/README.md

 # Layout

-The following sections the documentation content that is available in each area of the site.
+The following sections explain the documentation content available for each area of the site.

 ## Plugin API